ogru/DGSA/README.md

 ## Installing from GitHub

-First you will need to make sure that you have `devtools` installed, then you can install with the following command:
+First, you will need to make sure that you have `devtools` installed, then you can install with the following command:

 ```R
 devtools::install_github("ogru/DGSA")
 ```

-After that you can proceed to load the routines in the usual way with `library(DGSA)`.
+After that, you can proceed to load the routines in the usual way with `library(DGSA)`.

 ## Examples of usage

-To view some of the package capabilities go to the [link](https://rawgit.com/ogru/DGSA/master/vignette/Intro_to_DGSA.html).
+To view some of the package capabilities go to the following [link](https://rawgit.com/ogru/DGSA/master/vignette/Intro_to_DGSA.html).

 ## Related software